rafusmall.gif (11067 bytes)

 Time seemed to pass too soon and our festivities came to a close.
 Long good-bye hugs, handshakes, and goodwill filled the room from end to end.
 I believe I can say we all experienced a most memorable and wonderful time.

-Display honoring the Gremlins presented to the Mighty 8th Air Force Heritage Museum featuring "Bits & Pieces" of 36th Bomb Squadron B24 Liberators.
-A U.S. Air Force B1 bomber honors Gremlins of the 36th Bomb Squadron RCM with a flyover at their 2000 reunion in Savannah.
+Display honoring the Gremlins presented to the Mighty 8th Air Force Heritage Museum featuring "Bits & Pieces" of 36th Bomb Squadron B24 Liberators

 May 2000